 Ask for what you want – most people want to be useful, so tell them what they can do for you.

-Choose to read, watch, listen to and surround yourself with inspirational, motivational books, videos, and people.
-Accelerate your growth at this time, don’t hold yourself back with downbeat influences.
+Choose to read, watch, listen to, and surround yourself with inspirational, motivational books, videos, and people.
+Maiden energy is receptive.
+So curate WHAT you are receiving, very, very carefully.

 Take the time to uncover and cultivate your own unique gifts and quirks.
 The Maiden archetype doesn’t follow the crowd, she knows that her strength lies in her individuality.
 Invest time and money in developing yourself.